The 6th International Conference on Narrative Inquiry in Music Education

 Karin S. Hendricks—Boston University

-Drawing upon critical conversations of previous NIME conferences, the upcoming conference will continue the conversation by expanding the range of narrative voices and narrative forms.
-The conference theme, Listening to Voices Seldom Heard, allows scholars and participants to experience and confront music education stories from multiple perspectives and worldviews.
-Additionally, presenters are encouraged to consider ways to represent narrative beyond the printed page, such as with music, film, photography, and performative pieces.
+Drawing upon critical conversations of previous NIME conferences, the conference continued the conversation by expanding the range of narrative voices and narrative forms.
+The conference theme, Listening to Voices Seldom Heard, allowed scholars and participants to experience and confront music education stories from multiple perspectives and worldviews.
+Additionally, presenters were encouraged to consider ways to represent narrative beyond the printed page, such as with music, film, photography, and performative pieces.

 Elizabeth Bucura—Eastman School of Music